chao0716/Learn-affordance-dig-grasping-via-Iterated-self-play/README.md

 ### Paper

-You can view the supplemental material [here](https://form2fit.github.io/supplemental.pdf).
+You can view the supplemental material [here].

 ### Code and Extras

-You can find additional resources on [Github](https://github.com/kevinzakka/form2fit).
+You can find additional resources on [Github].
 Includes:

 -   The  Benchmark